UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 Any non-standard trait or type is defined in the pseudocode itself.

-### The flow using the Staging Area pallet
+### The XC-Transfer flow using the Staging Area pallet

-To illustrate the usage of the *Staging Area* pallet, let's map each action described in [the flow](#the-flow) section to extrinsic calls of the *Staging Area* pallet and XCM Programs execution.
+To illustrate the usage of the *Staging Area* pallet, let's map each action described in [The XC-Transfer flow](#the-xc-transfer-flow) section to extrinsic calls of the *Staging Area* pallet and XCM Programs execution.

 #### Reserve Chain → Non-reserve Chain A